-With these tools you can optimize your budget to identify where you are wasting money you can use these apps to hit your financial goals.
+With these tools, you can optimize your budget to identify where you are wasting money you can use these apps to hit your financial goals.

 We’ve used these apps to avoid paying overdraft fees, pay down debt and build our savings in 2015, and work towards a better financial future in 2017.

-The best budget apps for 2017 focus on helping you find you spend you money without manually logging every purchase.
+The best budget apps for 2017 focus on helping you find you spend your money without manually logging every purchase.
 You can connect most of these to a bank account to automatically see where you spend money, get alerts for bills and see how much money you have left for a specific item or area of your budget.

 Best Budget Apps